 “MLOps at Renault Group”, by Alix Tiran-Cappello and Alexandre Carton¶

-(summary of the talk here)
+(video unavailable, summary of the talk here)

 Last one, a surprisingly deep talk!
 As the speakers were scaling an MLOps pipeline to their whole organization, they found themselves grappling with Conway's Law in real life!
 It was great to hear them having that kind of hindsight, and explaining the organizational challenges they had to overcome.